chef/chef-web-docs/chef_master/source/ctl_chef_backend.rst

 =====================================================
 .. tag ctl_chef_backend_uninstall

-The ``uninstall`` subcommand is used to remove the Chef server application from a machine in the backend HA cluster, but without removing any of the data.
+The ``uninstall`` subcommand is used to remove the Chef Infra Server application from a machine in the backend HA cluster, but without removing any of the data.
 This subcommand will shut down all services (including the ``runit`` process supervisor).

 This subcommand has the following syntax: